Editable-DeepSC: Reliable Cross-Modal Semantic Communications for Facial Editing: Method

 The distortion $J(z)$ is measured from both the pixel level and the perceptual level, balanced by the hyper-parameter $\lambda_{inv}$.
 In this paper, we adopt the MSE loss for the pixel level distortion and the LPIPS loss \cite{zhang2018unreasonable} for the perceptual level distortion.
 To obtain the latent vector that perfectly suits the original image, we can minimize $J(z)$ and update $z$ by iteratively performing the gradient descent until convergence:

 where $r_{inv}$ is the number of total inversion iterations, $z^{(0)}$ denotes the randomly initialized latent vector, $z^{(t)} \; (1 \leq t \leq r_{inv})$ denotes the outcome after the $t$-th iteration, and $\eta_{inv}$ is the inversion learning rate.
+The learning rate $\eta_{inv}$ is set to $0.10$ to ensure stable convergence, and the maximum number of iterations $r_{inv}$ is set to $110$ based on a trade-off between reconstruction quality and computational cost, as analyzed in Section \ref{sec:further_analysis}.
+The optimization process terminates when either the maximum iteration count $r_{inv}$ is reached or the relative change in the distortion $J(z)$ between consecutive iterations falls below a threshold $\epsilon = 1 \times 10^{-5}$, i.e., $|J(z^{(t)}) - J(z^{(t-1)})| / |J(z^{(t-1)})| < \epsilon$.
 Upon completing the optimization of (\ref{eq:inversion}), we will obtain the output of semantic coding, which is denoted as $E_{I} = z^{(r_{inv})}$.
-Note that the dimension of $z$ is often much smaller than the dimension of $S_I$, hence we can greatly compress the original data and reduce the channel bandwidth ratio (CBR) defined in (\ref{eq:CBR}).
+Note that the dimension of $z$ is often much smaller than the dimension of $S_I$, hence we can greatly compress the original data and reduce the Channel Bandwidth Ratio (CBR) defined in (\ref{eq:CBR}).

-As for the Joint Semantic-Channel Decoder $\mathcal{JSCD}(\cdot;\theta)$, we first send $Y$ to another pre-trained StyleGAN Generator for semantic decoding to map the compressed data back to high-dimensional images.
+As for the Joint Semantic-Channel Decoder $\mathcal{JSCD}(\cdot;\theta)$, we first convert $Y$ back to a real-valued latent representation, which is then sent to another pre-trained StyleGAN Generator for semantic decoding to map the compressed data back to high-dimensional images.
 Besides, we additionally introduce lightweight trainable parameters for channel decoding to reduce the semantic errors caused by the channel noise, which we will detailedly discuss in Section \ref{sec:model_fine_tuning}.